US Xpress Truck Accident Lawyers

 - 583 accidents were recorded in the 2012 study and 189 of them resulted in injuries, which included 16 fatalities.
-The 2015 study reflected an increase in accidents but a reduction is fatality rate.
-Of 749 accidents, 232 resulted in injuries and 12 fatalities were reported.
+The 2015 study reflected an increase in crashes, but a reduction in the fatality rate.
+Of 749 accidents, 232 resulted in injuries, and 12 deaths were reported.

 - The driver out of service rate improved from 2% in 2012 to 1.5% in 2015.
 Of 13,865 inspections in 2012, only 275 violations were recorded.
 204 violations were reported in 2015 resulting from 13,167 inspections.

 US Xpress is not the only trucking company with questionable vehicle maintenance data.
 The national average for out of service violations during inspections is over 15%.
-The drivers often take the blame during trucking accidents and their employers are more than willing to leave them out to dry in order to minimize their liability.
-In the event that company policy or disregard for safety standards or laws directly impacts the risk of being involved in an accident, that company must be held accountable and required to provide compensation to the victims harmed in accidents operated by its employees.
+The drivers often take the blame during trucking accidents and their employers are more than willing to leave them out to dry to minimize their liability.
+If company policy or disregard for safety standards or laws directly impact the risk of being involved in an accident, that company must be held accountable and required to provide compensation to the victims harmed in crashes operated by its employees.

-The Rosenfeld Injury Lawyers have helped hundreds of victims take on large trucking companies whose willful acts of negligence have resulted in traumatic injuries and loss of life.
-If you or a loved one has been harmed or killed in an accident, we understand the physical, emotional and financial impact of your injuries and will fight to make sure that you are able to move forward with your life following your accident.
+The Rosenfeld Injury Lawyers LLC have helped hundreds of victims take on large trucking companies whose willful acts of negligence have resulted in traumatic injuries and loss of life.
+If you or a loved one has been harmed or killed in an accident with a US Xpress truck, we understand the physical, emotional and financial impact of your injuries and will fight to make sure that you can move forward with your life following your accident.
 The compensation you may be entitled to will include the cost of your medical care, physical therapy, ongoing care, lost wages or loss of livelihood, out of pocket expenses and your pain and suffering.